Can Birth Control Support Mental Health?

 2. It can alleviate some causes of depression

 Hormonal birth control can help alleviate the depression symptoms associated with conditions such as premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD).
 For many people, birth control helps to manage and even improve their moods.

 3. It can reduce your stress and improve your sex life

 Stress can take a toll on your sex life.
 In addition to libido loss, people who are stressed may experience anxiety and headaches, and people with a uterus might experience irregular menstrual cycles.
-Birth control is not a cure-all for stress and anxiety, but it can certainly reduce your stress and anxiety about a potential unintended pregnancy (and you might find you enjoy sex more when you know you’re protected).
+Birth control is not a cure-all for stress and anxiety, but it can certainly reduce your stress and anxiety about getting pregnant if a pregnancy isn't in your plans (and you might find you enjoy sex more when you know you’re protected).

 There are many types of birth control.
 How can you know which will best fit your needs?
 A conversation with a The Right Time health care provider is a good place to start.
 Here are some of the things you may want to consider:

 1. Whether you already have medication to manage

 For many people with mental illnesses, there is medication to manage.
 Taking a birth control pill at the same time every day can potentially add complications to that routine.
 Using a type of birth control you don’t have to take every day, like an IUD or an implant, might be easier.
 And if you’d rather avoid hormones, there’s the copper IUD, which contains no hormones of any kind.

 2. Whether your medication could harm a developing pregnancy